vieter-v/vieter/docs/content/_index.md

 ### Why?

-Vieter is my personal solution for a problem I've been facing for months: extremely long AUR package build times.
+Vieter is my personal solution to a problem I've been facing for months: extremely long AUR package build times.
 I run EndeavourOS on both my laptops, one of which being a rather old MacBook Air.
 I really like being a beta-tester for projects & run development builds for multiple packages (nheko, newsflash...).
-The issue with this is that I have to regularly re-build these packages in order to stay up to date with development & these builds can take a really long time on the old MacBook.
+Because of this, I have to regularly re-build these packages in order to stay up to date with development.
+However, these builds can take a really long time on the old MacBook.
 This project is a solution to that
 problem: instead of building the packages locally, I can build them automatically in the cloud & just download them whenever I update my system!